JSH32/JSH32/README.md

 ![Banner](https://raw.githubusercontent.com/JSH32/JSH32/master/assets/main.gif)
 ## Hey I'm Josh 💾
-Hey I'm Josh.
-I'm a computer engineer based in Chicago, Illinois.
-Going to IU for CS (Graduating 2027) I make anything from web projects, low level libraries, and desktop applications.
-I make interesting, helpful, sometimes questionable projects and aim to better the world with code.
-Even though the things I make are fairly insignificant I enjoy making them and hope it can be of use to others.
-I currently work as a Software Developer at Integra and ElectroKare.
+Hello, I'm Josh, an ambitious computer engineer based in Chicago, Illinois.
+I am the founder of [RSys Corp.](https://rsys.tech) and I currently work for Scorpion and Integra.
+I'm currently attending IU for Computer Science (Graduating 2027).
+I am deeply passionate about advancing my expertise within this dynamic field.
+My academic journey is complemented by 6 years of hands-on experience in a wide array of areas, including web services, distributed computing, graphics programming, FPGA development, and PCB engineering/manufacturing.
+I am dedicated to continuous learning and actively seek opportunities to apply my knowledge through personal projects and professional experiences.

 ## ⚡ Technologies
 I explore new technologies, programming languages, and concepts to better my knowledge and experience.
 These are some of the things I am familiar with.